 At each monitoring location, five transects of 10 m length have been established at similar depths across selected representative coral communities.
 At each site, a central star picket was inserted at a conspicuous location.
 Sites were established by inserting permanent stakes (12 mm steel reinforcement bars, 3 per transect) at the start, middle (5 m mark) and end of each transect.
 During each field survey, a transect line (tape measure) was temporarily attached to the three stakes, to mark the transect centreline.
 The five transects at each site were labelled using the appropriate number of cable-ties, attached to the marker closest to the central star picket.
-The general format of each site is given below in Figure 12.
+The general format of each site is given below in Figure 14Figure 14: General arrangement of coral transects at each monitoring site.

-Figure 13: General arrangement of coral transects at each monitoring site
+Figure 14: General arrangement of coral transects at each monitoring site